camilotejeiro/camilotejeiro.github.io/_posts/2017-08-01-wordpress-to-github-blog-migration.md

 ---
-title: Wordpress to Github Pages Blog Migration
+title: Wordpress to GitHub Pages Blog Migration
 ---

 For so long, I have been meaning to make my blog completely static (plain old